What's really stressing you out as you lead?

 It was developed in 1967 by two American psychiatrists who studied the links between stress and illness.
 They examined the medical records of more than 5,000 patients in the U.S. and asked them if they had experienced any of a series of 43 common life events, like a change in sleeping habits or moving house, in the last two years.
 Each event, called a Life Change Unit (LCU), had a different "weight" for stress.
 The more events the patient added up, the higher the score and the more their stress load was likely to put them at a health risk.

-To score your stress levels, click here and simply decide whether each of the events in the “Life Event” column has happened to you in the last two years.
+Score your stress levels, and simply decide whether each of the events in the “Life Event” column has happened to you in the last two years.
 Then add up all your points to find your score and find out what it tells you using the information below.

 • 150 to 300 points | 50% chance of health breakdown in the next 2 years